 Of Mythic Proportions: Mythology Series

 When reading stories of the gods in any culture, one will soon find that the syncretistic principle exists, which can easily be seen in the Greek and Roman myths, such as Aphrodite & Venus, the Greek and Roman goddesses, respectively.
-I will probably be focusing on the Greek and/or Roman origins, but itís ridiculous to think that this is where many of these tales originated from.
-Mythology never seems to have a beginning, but is a constant evolution of storytelling as each culture embraces and evolves out of the old.
-This month itís Venus and Taurus.
+This month it’s the Greek god Aries (Ares) and the Roman counterpart, Mars.